 1. Economic Strikes

-Employees can initiate an economic strike in order to obtain additional compensation, better working hours or working conditions, or other economic concessions.
-An employer cannot terminate employees who are involved in an economic strike, but it can replace them.
-The NLRB states, “If [an]employer has hired bona fide permanent replacements who are filling the jobs of the economic strikers when the strikers apply unconditionally to go back to work, the strikers are not entitled to reinstatement at that time.
+Employees can initiate an economic strike to obtain additional compensation, better working hours or working conditions, or other economic concessions.
+An employer cannot terminate employees involved in an economic strike, but it can replace them.
+The NLRB states, “If [an]employer has hired bona fide permanent replacements who are filling the jobs of the economic strikers when the strikers apply unconditionally to go back to work.
+The strikers are not entitled to reinstatement at that time.
 However, if the strikers do not obtain regular and substantially equivalent employment, they are entitled to be recalled to jobs for which they are qualified when openings in such jobs occur if they, or their bargaining representative, have made an unconditional request for their reinstatement.”

 2. Unfair Labor Practice Strikes

-Employees can also initiate a strike in order to protest their employer’s unfair labor practices.
+Employees can also initiate a strike to protest their employer’s unfair labor practices.
 Under Section 8 of the NLRA, unfair labor practices include:

-- Interfering with the formation or administration of a labor organization
+- Interfering with employees’ rights under the NLRA, including the right to join or form a labor organization (union)

 - Discharging or discriminating against an employee who files charges or provides testimony under the NLRA